world-class/REPL/applying_to_uol/README.md

 In the application you will be asked to supply them with the following things.
 I would suggest having these prepared beforehand (especially academic documents) to ensure that your application decisions come in as smoothly as possible:

 1. A scanned copy of your ID
-2. A verfied copy of the Academic Documents that back your meeting the requirements for the programme
+2. A verified copy of the Academic Documents that back your meeting the requirements for the programme
 3. A 100-250 word Personal Statement (of prompt: "Why do you wish to study for this programme?
 Please give your reasons, you should include details about your education, work experience and current responsibilities, which are relevant to this application.")